dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Run AI Experiments

-Sample code snippet to run an AI Experiment
+Sample code snippet to run an AI Experiment.
+This code executes an experiment by running run_experiment() on a model.
+Update experiment_design with parameters that fit your project.
+The data parameter should remain the refined training data.
+The model parameter must be a model subclass.
+The labels parameter indicates the column of the data dataframe to be predicted.
+For the prediction model, the meta-data must describe the column to be predicted and the types for non-numeric columns.

 ```
 experiment_design = {